Employer Supported Childcare

 Some employers offer Employer Supported Childcare (ESC) to help towards the costs of qualifying childcare.
 It is up to your employer whether they decide to offer ESC or not.
 There are three types of ESC:

 - Workplace nurseries – This is where your employer has a nursery or crèche at your place of work.
+If certain conditions are met, this is a tax and National Insurance (NIC) free benefit.

 In this section we explain more about childcare vouchers, the most common type of ESC.